kasslent/clc-digital-skills/_lessons/module-5.1.md

 You will need to install:
 * [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/) - it's a free tool for SEO audits on large websites
-* [Keywords Everywhere](https://keywordseverywhere.com/) Chromme browser extension, also free.
+* [Keywords Everywhere](https://keywordseverywhere.com/) Chrome browser extension, also free.
 You will need to activate the plugin by entering your email to obtain an API key.
 Ask your mentors if you need help!

 ## What is SEO?

-Search Engine Optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine's unpaid results—often referred to as "natural," "organic," or "earned" results.
+Search Engine Optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine's *unpaid* results — often referred to as "natural," "organic," or "earned" results.
+Simply put - how can you get more eyes on your site without paying for ads?

 ## Why spend time working on SEO for your website?

-Gaining high positions in rankings for valuable keywords can provide you with consistent high-quality traffic that will result in visitors taking preferred action on your website.
+Gaining high positions in rankings for valuable keywords can provide you with consistent, high-quality traffic (real people, not bots) that will result in visitors taking preferred action on your website.

 ### Pros of SEO:
 - Consistent traffic flow